-Turkey strips pro-Kurdish legislator of seat in parliament
+Turkey expels pro-Kurdish legislator, seeks to disband party

 HDP legislators remained in the assembly hall in a show of solidarity.

-The government accuses the HDP — the third largest party in Turkey’s parliament — of links to the outlawed Kurdistan Workers’ Party, or PKK.
+The government accuses the HDP — the third largest party in Turkey’s parliament — of links to the PKK.
 Dozens of elected HDP lawmakers and mayors, including former co-chair Selahattin Demirtas, as well as thousands of members have been arrested in a crackdown on the party.
 Erdogan’s nationalist ally recently called for the party to be closed down.

 Two other HDP legislators similarly lost their seats in June.
-With Gergeroglu’s expulsion, the HDP’s seats in the 600-member parliament dropped to 55.
+With Gergerlioglu’s expulsion, the HDP’s seats in the 600-member parliament dropped to 55.

 Hugh Williamson, the Europe and Central Asia director at the New York-based Human Rights Watch said earlier on Wednesday that any move to strip Gergerlioglu of his seat “would look like a reprisal by the Erdogan government for his brave and vocal stance in support of thousands of victims of human rights violations.”